There’s no shortage of SEO tasks on your to-do list.

 5. Review Crawl Reports and Fix Critical Issues

-Set up weekly crawl reports so you can stay on top of crawler issues and quickly fix critical errors.
+Set up weekly crawl reports so you can stay on top of crawler issues and quickly address critical errors.

 Managing SEO isn't for the faint of heart.
 Producing helpful content, monitoring performance and keeping ahead of constant algorithm changes is a labor of love.